-Spinal Decompression Works in Littleton and Columbine CO
+Spinal Decompression Works in Littleton CO

 With over 30 million people throughout the United States suffering from back pain at any given moment, and back pain being the number one cause of disability, people everywhere are searching for the best way to obtain relief.
 In addition to being the number one reason for absences at work, back pain places over a 50 billion dollar burden on the health care system each year.
 While these figures would lead you to believe that most cases of back pain are caused by serious pathologies such as cancer, broken bones, infections, and arthritis, the majority of the reported cases of back pain are actually caused by problems with the intervertebral discs.
 In addition to chiropractic adjustments, spinal decompression therapy has emerged as a valuable adjunct for not only relieving pain, but also for speeding up recovery time.
 Your doctors at Littleton Chiropractic understand the severity of disc problems and would like to utilize this short article to provide you with information about the available treatment options.
-Spinal decompression works in Littleton and Columbine, and this article will explain why.
+Spinal decompression works in Littleton, and this article will explain why.

 Why might I need spinal decompression therapy?